vppmatt/textshare-client/README.md

 **To run the application**

-Just locate the textshare-client folder and double click on the file called textshare.bat
+Just locate the textshare-client folder and double click on the file called textshare-client